-Neil Hart has a wide-ranging practice in the field of commercial litigation and arbitration, encompassing shipping and shipbuilding (including superyacht construction, sale and charter), insurance (marine and non-marine), commodities, energy, and shareholder / joint venture disputes.
+Neil Hart has a wide-ranging practice in the field of commercial litigation and arbitration, encompassing shipping and shipbuilding (including port and berth safety, engine failure, COA and bareboat charter disputes, superyacht construction, sale and charter), non-marine and marine insurance (including CTL and S&L issues arising from detention in Ukraine), commodities, energy, agency and shareholder / joint venture disputes, and internet gaming disputes (creator/investor).
 He has acted as an advocate in Court (including in arbitration applications) and in UNCITRAL, LCIA, LMAA, ICC, SIAC and ad hoc arbitrations in London, Singapore and Hong Kong.
 He has considerable experience of advising clients in multijurisdictional disputes involving different systems of law, and related issues involving interlocutory relief and post-award enforcement.
 Neil is one of the editors of Arnould’s Law of Marine Insurance and Average.

-Neil has strong relationships with the commercial law sector in Beirut (where he is a frequent visitor) and has recently been instructed by Lebanese firms in disputes arising in the Gulf region under the laws of Saudi Arabia and Qatar.
-He is currently acting pro bono in proceedings before the High Court in London for victims of the Beirut Port Explosion of 4 August 2020.
-Neil also has considerable experience of working with Chinese law firms and of disputes involving (parallel) Chinese court proceedings.
-He acted as Counsel to the Gold Inquiry into allegations concerning donors and donations to the Conservative Party.
+Neil has strong relationships with the commercial law sector in Beirut (where he is a frequent visitor) and is instructed by Lebanese firms in disputes arising in the Gulf region and under Gulf state laws.
+He acted pro bono as leading counsel in proceedings before the High Court in London for victims of the Beirut Port Explosion of 4 August 2020.
+Neil was Counsel to the Gold Inquiry into allegations concerning donors and donations to the Conservative Party.

 - What others say